payloadcms/template-ecommerce/README.md

 ## Stripe

 Payload itself handles no currency exchange.
 All payments are processed and billed using [Stripe](https://stripe.com).
 This means you must have access to a Stripe account via an API key, see [Connect Stripe](#connect-stripe) for how to get one.
-When you create a product in Payload that wish to sell, it must be connected to a Stripe product by selecting one from the field in the products sidebar.
+When you create a product in Payload that wish to sell, it must be connected to a Stripe product by selecting one from the field in the product's sidebar.
 This field fetches all available products in the background and displays them as options, see [Products](#products) for more details.
 Once set, data is automatically synced between the two platforms in the following ways:

 1. Stripe to Payload using [Stripe Webhooks](https://stripe.com/docs/webhooks):